alloy/graphql-finland/talk.md

 ```

 Here there’s a boolean that indicates success, an extra message that sheds context on the situation when a failure
-occurs, and finally the `user` that an update was attempted to be made to.
+occurs, and finally the `artwork` that an update was attempted to be made to.

 Adding these fields to the same namespace makes sense when we’re thinking of the failure case, but what about the
 success case?
 Do we really need a `success` boolean to indicate that updates to the `artwork` were made?
 What purpose
-serves the `message` field, other than possibly being a sign of a very friendly schema that sends you happy messages?
+serves the `message` field, other than possibly being a sign of an overly positive schema that sends you happy messages?

 Finally, this approach only really works for mutations, as they get their own root type to start a query from.
 It would
 be hard to imagine how to apply this to queries.